YusukeKokubo/create-github-issues-by-notion-database/README.md

 Add a property with the same name as the name set in `.env` to the Notion database as well.
 Check `PROPERTY_NO`, `PROPERTY_GITHUB`

+These properites should be empty.

 ### 4. Run code

 ```zsh
 npm run ts-run
 ```

+Check the database.